 Members of Congress may also be reached through email.
-An effective way for MOAA members to contact their elected officials through email is by using our Take Action Center.
-Not only can you use the Take Action Center to find out who your elected officials are, you can also use our pre-made templates to send messages to Congress on important issues to the uniformed service community.
-Messages on the Take Action Center can be customized, and MOAA encourages our members to add personal notes to these emails.
+An effective way for MOAA members to contact their elected officials through email is by using our Legislative Action Center.
+Not only can you use the center to find out who your elected officials are, you can also use our pre-made templates to send messages to Congress on important issues to the uniformed service community.
+Messages on the Legislative Action Center can be customized, and MOAA encourages our members to add personal notes to these emails.

 Engage on Social Media

 Connecting with your elected officials on social media is an excellent way to stay up to date on their priorities as a legislator.
 Popular social media platforms like Facebook, Twitter, and Instagram allow for lawmakers and their staff to stay connected with their constituents on what issues are most important to their district or state.
 A Congressional Management Foundation survey from August 2020 found that some Senators and representatives increased their engagement on Facebook to better address larger groups of constituents during the pandemic.

 MOAA often participates in social media campaigns to interact with members of Congress.
 Elected officials often provide their social media information on their website.